-One tough, versatile vessel.
+Ready for some cast iron cooking?
+Cast iron is one tough, versatile vessel.
 Not just for meats, a cast iron skillet is good for caramelizing vegetables to perfection, and its dry, even heat makes sensational baked goods.
+Here's what makes cast iron cooking so good.

 - Country Sausage Gravy